fNIRS/snirf/snirf_specification.md

 * **Type**:  integer
 * **Location**: ` nirs/probe/useLocalIndex`

-For modular fNIRS systems, setting this flag to a non-zero integer indicates that `measurementList(k).sourceIndex` and `measurementList(k).detectorIndex` are module-specific local-indices.
+For modular NIRS systems, setting this flag to a non-zero integer indicates that `measurementList(k).sourceIndex` and `measurementList(k).detectorIndex` are module-specific local-indices.
 One must also include `measurementList(k).moduleIndex` in the `measurementList` structure in order to